LLNL/MuyGPyS/README.md

 The following example performs GP regression on the [Heaton spatial statistics case study dataset](https://github.com/finnlindgren/heatoncomparison).
 In the example, `load_heaton` is a unspecified function that reads in the dataset in the specified dict format.
 In practice, a user can use any conforming dataset.
-If one wants to predict on a univariate response as in this example, one must ensure the data is stored as a matrix rather than as a vector, i.e. that `train['output'].shape = (train_count, 1)`.
+If one wants to predict on a univariate response as in this example, one must ensure the data is stored as a matrix rather than as a vector, i.e. that `train_responses.shape = (train_count, 1)`.
-The regression API adds a `sigma_sq` scale parameter for the variance.
-One can set `sigma_sq` using the `hyper_dict` kwarg like other hyperparameters.
-The API expects that `sigma_sq` is a `numpy.ndarray` with a value associated with each dimension of the response, i.e. that `train['output'].shape[1] == len(sigma_sq)`.
-In general, one should only manually set `sigma_sq` if they are certain they know what they are doing.

-Regress on Heaton data with no variance
+Regress on Heaton data with no variance.
+Note that we have set `sigma_method=None`, as we are not computing posterior variance and thus have no use for the scaling parameter.
 ```
 >>> import numpy as np
 >>> from MuyGPyS.examples.regress import do_regress